NVcoder24/email_works/README.md

 # email_works
-Easy module for working wiyh mail
+Easy module for working with mail